- Code HIST2136

 - Unit Value 6 units

-The Second World War was the greatest conflict in history.
-60 million men, women and children died in a war that engulfed the globe and shaped the world in which we live.
+World War Two was the greatest conflict in history.
+An estimated 60 million men, women and children died in a war that engulfed the globe and shaped the world in which we live.
 It was the defining event in the history of the twentieth century.
 This comparative, transnational survey will focus on the political, social and cultural aspects of this conflict, and working with diverse historical materials and perspectives.
-It will deal with the war in Europe, Asia and the Pacific.
-Themes include: Hitler and Japan's war aims; Blitzkrieg in Poland and France; propaganda, civilian mobilisation and total war; allied leadership, co-operation and division; civilians under occupation (collaboration and resistance) and the experience of prisoners of war; racial policies and genocide; wartime intelligence and espionage; the debates over mass bombing and recourse to atomic weapons; and concepts of post-war reconstruction and the emergence of new international institutions.
+It will deal with the war in Europe, Africa, Asia and the Pacific, addressing topics including: German and Japanese war aims; Blitzkrieg in Poland and France; propaganda, civilian mobilisation and total war; allied leadership, co-operation and division; civilians under occupation (collaboration and resistance) and the experience of prisoners of war; racial policies and genocide; wartime intelligence and espionage; the debates over mass bombing and recourse to atomic weapons; and concepts of post-war reconstruction and the emergence of new international institutions.
 We will survey the contexts and legacies of the war, and evaluate its enduring historical significance.

-1. Understand the history of the Second World War, its origins, its course and its outcomes.
+- understand the history of the Second World War, its origins, its course and its outcomes;

-2. Understand the major controversies and moral debates surrounding the Second World War.
+- understand the major controversies and moral debates surrounding the Second World War;

-3. Understand the different models of interpretation that have been used to explain key aspects of the Second World War.
+- understand the different models of interpretation that have been used to explain key aspects of the Second World War;

-4. Critically analyse primary and secondary sources, identify bias and possible omission, and assess the relevance of information to the particular topic under discussion, using the basic skills of historical inquiry and historical analysis.
+- critically analyse primary and secondary sources, identify bias and possible omission, and assess the relevance of information to the particular topic under discussion, using the basic skills of historical inquiry and historical analysis; and

 This course can be counted towards a Contemporary Europe, International Relations or History major and is a designated course for the BA (European Studies).